With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreCommunity Hospital is a mental health facility in Tallassee, AL, located at 805 Friendship Road, in the 36078 zip code.
 Community Hospital provides hospital inpatient treatment.
-Community Hospital provides group therapy, cognitive behavioral therapy and behavior modification to adults and seniors 65 or older.
-Community Hospital also supports veterans, patients with eating disorders and people with Alzheimer's or dementia.
+Community Hospital provides activity therapy, psychotropic medication and individual psychotherapy to seniors 65 or older and adults.
+Community Hospital also supports people with Alzheimer's or dementia, veterans and seniors or older adults.
 Some other services available at Community Hospital include education services and case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.